What is Pupil Premium?

 Here at St Mary’s and St Peter’s the Pupil Premium grant is allocated to initiatives to ensure pupils reach their full potential, both academically and socially.
 The school aims to raise the attainment and progress of pupils eligible for the PPG so that their performance is in line with pupils who are not entitled to the PPG, both nationally and within our own school.

-Last year, £40,920was allocated to St. Mary’s and St. Peter’s Primary as a Pupil Premium Grant (PPG) and £5,700 for Looked After Children (LAC).
-Some of the money was used to fund the support staff we employ, including their training in areas of specific children’s needs.
+Some of the money is used to fund the support staff we employ, including their training in areas of specific children’s needs.
 For example, training being cascaded to all staff on improving working memory.

 A greater number of intervention groups have been able to run due to the Pupil Premium Grant including, extra phonics, reading, writing and maths groups to raise attainment and nurture groups to increase pupils confidence.